lcherone/PlinkerUI/README.md

-PlinkerUI! - Remote coded tasks run as root!
+PlinkerUI! - Remotely coded tasks, run as root!
 ===================

 **About:**